40tude/py-flashcards/static/md/14_data_structures.md

 Answer   :

-A **Queue** is a linear data structure that follows the **First In First Out (FIFO)** principle, where the first element inserted is the first one to be removed.
+* A **Queue** is a linear data structure that follows the **First In First Out (FIFO)** principle
+* The first element inserted is the first one to be removed.
+* Imagine a horizontal line of people waiting outside a movie theater.
+The person at the head of the line will be the first to enter the cinema.

 #### Use Cases
-* Job scheduling in operating systems (jobs are processed in the order they * arrive).
+* Job scheduling in operating systems (jobs are processed in the order they arrive).
 * Breadth-first search (BFS) in graph traversal.
 * Printer task scheduling (tasks are handled in the order they are submitted).
 * Real-time systems (e.g., customer support queues).